Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 The core of the CLIP model [5] is based on the transformer architecture, where both image and text modalities are encoded into a shared high-dimensional space.
 The model is pre-trained using a large corpus of image-text pairs, allowing it to learn general visual concepts and their textual descriptions.
 For VQA, CLIP’s architecture can be divided into two main components:

-1. Image Encoder: CLIP uses a convolutional neural network (CNN)-based architecture (e.g., ResNet or Vision Transformer) as the image encoder.
+1. Image Encoder: CLIP uses a CNN-based architecture (e.g., ResNet or Vision Transformer) as the image encoder.
 The image is processed into a fixed-length feature vector that captures high-level semantic information about the image, such as objects, actions, and spatial relationships.

 2. Text Encoder: The text encoder, typically a transformer-based model (e.g., a variant of BERT [7] or GPT), processes the input question into a fixed-length vector that represents its semantic meaning.
 The model’s attention mechanism helps it capture complex relationships between words in the question.